IgniteUI/igniteui-docfx/en/components/accordion.md

 <div class="divider--half"></div>

 ## Keyboard Navigation
-Keyboard navigation in [IgxAccordion]({environment:angularApiUrl}/classes/igxaccordioncomponent.html}) provides a rich variety of keyboard interactions for the user.
-This functionality is enabled by default and allows users to navigate through the [IgxExpansionPanels]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html).
+Keyboard navigation in the accordion provides a rich variety of keyboard interactions for the user.
+This functionality is enabled by default and allows users to easily navigate through the panels.
-The [IgxAccordion]({environment:angularApiUrl}/classes/igxaccordioncomponent.html}) navigation is compliant with W3C accessibility standards and convenient to use.
+The [IgxAccordionComponent]({environment:angularApiUrl}/classes/igxaccordioncomponent.html}) navigation is compliant with W3C accessibility standards and convenient to use.

 **Key Combinations**